Vardø witch trials (1662–1663): Context

 About 140 witch trials were held in Finnmark in the 17th century between 1601 and 1692 in what is sometimes considered as the worst persecution in times of peace in Norway according to Rune Hagen.
-91 persons were condemned to death sentences in these trials.
-The Steilneset memorial is dedicated to these women persecuted as witches.
+91 people were condemned to death sentences in these trials.
+The Steilneset Memorial is dedicated to these women persecuted as witches.

 Beginning of the trial

-On 2 September 1662 Dorthe Lauritzdotter was brought in for questioning at the Vardøhus fortress.
+On 2 September 1662, Dorthe Lauritzdotter was brought in for questioning at the Vardøhus fortress.
 She had been accused once before, but acquitted, in 1657.
 Lauritz Braas said that two of his servants, who had recently died, had claimed to be bewitched by her.
 Four witches led by Dorthe in the shape of a dove, an eagle, a crow and a swan were to have opened their "wind-knots" over the sea to make a boat sink, but the plot supposedly failed because the crew had prayed to God.
 Dorthe was burned at the stake on 6 November 1662 with two other women, soon followed by another two.

 At Christmas 1662, children were accused when sisters Ingeborg Iversdatter and Karen Iversdatter (8 years old), children of one of the newly executed women, were brought in for questioning with Maren Olsdatter, the niece of one of the executed women.
 The children told many stories, and the priest had a hard time making them say the catechism when they were in the "trollkvinnefengeselhullet" (the "witches-hole") in the fortress, where witches were kept awaiting verdict.